CarlosLint/nuance/README.md

 ## Acknowledgments

-This project is a wrap to Go of libraries provided in the Nuance SDK
+This project is a Nuance's SDK libraries wrapper in Go.